Aliases for TFCP2 Gene

 GeneCards Summary for TFCP2 Gene

 TFCP2 (Transcription Factor CP2) is a Protein Coding gene.
-Diseases associated with TFCP2 include body dysmorphic disorder and intracranial embolism.
-Among its related pathways are Angiogenesis (CST) and Adhesion.
+Diseases associated with TFCP2 include Body Dysmorphic Disorder and Spastic Hemiplegia.
+Among its related pathways are Adhesion and Dichloroethylene metabolism.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
 An important paralog of this gene is UBP1.

 UniProtKB/Swiss-Prot for TFCP2 Gene

 Binds a variety of cellular and viral promoters including fibrinogen, alpha-globin, SV40 and HIV-1 promoters.
 Activation of the alpha-globin promoter in erythroid cells is via synergistic interaction with UBP1 (By similarity).
 Functions as part of the SSP (stage selector protein) complex.
 Facilitates the interaction of the gamma-globin genes with enhancer elements contained in the locus control region in fetal erythroid cells.
 Interacts by binding to the stage selector element (SSE) in the proximal gamma-globin promoter.